caltechlibrary/dataciteapi/dataciteapi.1.md

 # SYNOPSIS

-{appName} [OPTIONS] works DOI
+{appName} [OPTIONS] works|dois DOI

 # DESCRIPTION

-dataciteapi retrieves "works" from the DataCite API.
+dataciteapi retrieves "works" or "dois" from the DataCite API.

 dataciteapi is a command line utility to retrieve "works" objects from the DataCite API.
 It follows the protocols described at